-''' select @oldname = name, @oldhome = home from xmp where id=@id update xmp set name=@newname, home = @newhome where id=@id '''
+select @oldname = name, @oldhome = home from xmp where id=@id update xmp set name=@newname, home = @newhome where id=@id caller() executes the following call statement, which prepares the call statement:

-This procedure has three input parameters (@id, @newname, and @newhome) and two output parameters (@oldname and @oldhome). callAction() sets the name and home columns of the row of table xmp with the ID value of @id to the values @newname and @newhome, and returns the former values of those columns in the output parameters @oldname and @oldhome.
+This procedure has three input parameters (@id, @newname, and @newhome) and two output parameters (@oldname and @oldhome). caller() sets the name and home columns of the row of table xmp with the ID value of @id to the values @newname and @newhome, and returns the former values of those columns in the output parameters @oldname and @oldhome.